How to File DC Articles of Incorporation

 Signature

-Finally, the signature of the directors and shareholders are required on the form.
-You can have more than one share and director.
+Finally, the signatures of the directors and shareholders are required on the form.
+You can have more than one share and be a director.
 All your initial directors must submit their official signature while filing the corporation in DC.
 Get their signatures to file the Articles of Incorporation.

 Step 2: Submit the Articles of Incorporation in DC

-Once you are done filling up the form, now it is time for you to submit it.
-The form can be submitted in two methods, online and by mail.
+Once you are done filling out the form, it is time for you to submit it.
+The form can be submitted in two ways, online and by mail.
 Checking with a legal professional or a formation service while filing your corporation is recommended.
 It is sensitive, and one mistake can stop the entire filing process immediately.

-• Online filing: Create an account/Log in to the SOS site, get the e-form, fill it, and submit online.
-Or get the online PDF, fill it up and upload it back on the site.
+• Online filing: Create an account/Log in to the SOS site, get the e-form, fill it out, and submit online.
+Or get the online PDF, fill it out, and upload it back on the site.

 Cost of Filing the Articles of Incorporation in DC